Steps To Enter The U.S. On An F-1 or J-1 Visa

-Once you have obtained your visa, make your travel arrangements and plan your accomodations.
+Once you have obtained your visa, make your travel arrangements and plan your accommodations.
 Learn more about Pace Housing.

 Enter The United States No More Than 30 Days in Advance

-Enter the U.S. no earlier than 30 days before and no later than the beginning date indicated on your I-20/ DS-2019.
+Enter the U.S. no earlier than 30 days before and no later than the program start date indicated on your I-20/ DS-2019.
 This is very important.
 While you may want to arrive sooner to find an apartment and prepare for school, U.S. law prohibits you from doing so.
-The only exception is for students who have transferred their SEVIS record from another school to Pace, please consult Accepted International Students.
+The only exception is for students who have transferred their SEVIS record from another school to Pace.

 Arriving at a U.S. Port of Entry

 When you arrive at a U.S. port of entry, you must present the following: